51nodes/schema-registry-did-method/README.md

 Each Storage network has its own security aspects:
 ### Public IPFS
 One of the security considerations is Evading.
-A Node can easily generate a completely new [Node Identity](https://medium.com/textileio/how-ipfs-peer-nodes-identify-each-other-on-the-distributed-web-8b5b6476aa5e) which make it impossible to exclude dishonest nodes, which serve contents for users that does not match the requested [CID](https://docs.ipfs.io/concepts/content-addressing/), from the network.
+A Node can easily generate a completely new [Node Identity](https://medium.com/textileio/how-ipfs-peer-nodes-identify-each-other-on-the-distributed-web-8b5b6476aa5e) which make it impossible to exclude dishonest nodes, which could serve contents for users that does not match the requested [CID](https://docs.ipfs.io/concepts/content-addressing/), from the network.
-Another consideration is that the messages being sent are not encrypted, which means that it would be possible for a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) to intercept a message, change it and send it back on its way.
-Therefore, recipients should extra verify that the received content match the requested [CID](https://docs.ipfs.io/concepts/content-addressing/).
+Another consideration is using public or private [Gateway](https://docs.ipfs.io/concepts/ipfs-gateway/#overview), those gatways could be malicious or has some vulnerabilities that would make possible for a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) to intercept a message, change it and send it back on its way.
+Therefore, recipients should extra verify that the received content match the requested CID and in case of writeables Gateway the added content should also be verified with the resulted CID.
+A [DDos attack](https://de.wikipedia.org/wiki/Denial_of_Service) on the public IPFS network is significantly more difficult because its distributed and peer-to-peer architecture.
+The content is spreaded out on severals nodes and can be accessed through the distributed storage network.

 ### evan.network IPFS
 Since the IPFS of evan.network is a permissioned IPFS network Evading is not a security considereation.
-However, the [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) could still possible for not encrypted messages.
+However, the premissioned Network is currenty small and a DDos attack on the network is relativly possible but still hard to success.
+Also, the [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) still possible if the gateway is malicious or has some vulnerabilities.

 ## Privacy Considerations